chadoh/poemey-writes/24/faith-doubt-reverence.md

 I have many problems with this.

 Why one God?
-Why not a pantheon?
-A god for every gap?
+Why not a god for every gap?
     The Origin of Life god.
     The Fine-Tuning god.
 Or heck, a god for every finely-tuned constant!